What are the differences between telematics and fleet management software?

 With many believing that they are the same, we discuss their very different purposes and which solution you may need to improve your company’s operations.

-To help understand how each can help support fleet management decisions, you need to be aware of the capabilities of each in terms of what they are and what they do.
+To help understand how each can help support fleet management decisions, it helps to understand the capabilities of each in terms of what they are and what they do.
 This can then help you decide which, if not both, is best suited to your needs.

 What is fleet management software?